frontity/frontity/packages/invariant/README.md

 The Frontity warnings and errors.

-This is somewhat modified from https://github.com/alexreardon/tiny-invariant and with added typescript.
+This is somewhat modified the facebook package and with added typescript.

 ## Usage